Topics in Dynamic Modeling and Optimal Controls

 • Dynamic programming (DP) and the Hamilton-Jacobi-Bellman (HJB) equation.

 • Summary of stochastic processes.
 Stochastic feedback control.
-Merton´s example
+Merton´s example.

-• Differential games - open and closed loop policies
+• Differential games - open and closed loop policies.

 • Learning outcome

-After successfully completing the course, the candidates are able to:
+After completing the course, the candidates can:

 Knowledge

-• identify practical limitations of present day numerical solution approaches
+• identify practical limitations of present-day numerical solution approaches

 Skills